hsachinraj/GitHub-AzureDevOps/readme.md

     schedule, such as if we wanted to release the latest build every night.

 3. Select the associated artifact.
-If the build artifact is not already associated, click **Add an artifact** instead.

     ![](./images/image15-1.png)